GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

-## Custom `grep` control
+!!! circle-info "Custom `grep` control"

     Use `man grep` to read more about other options to customize the output of `grep` including extended options, anchoring characters, and much more.